akane0915/went-to-bali-mwahaha/README.md

 * `bundle exec rake db:setup`
 * `bundle exec rake db:test:prepare`

 This application uses Stripe.
 To configure, you must create a stripe account and a .env file at the top level of your project directory.
-In the file, type (replacing the text in quotes with your own keys):
+In the file, include (replacing the text in quotes with your own keys):

-PUBLISHABLE_KEY="Your publishable key from stripe here" SECRET_KEY="Your secret key from stripe here"
+* PUBLISHABLE_KEY="Your publishable key from stripe here"
+* SECRET_KEY="Your secret key from stripe here"

 ## Development server